CNES/cars/docs/source/cli_usage.rst

 * ``use_geoid_as_alt_ref``: controls the altimetric reference used to compute altitudes.
 If activated, the function uses the geoid file defined by the ```OTB_GEOID_FILE``` environment variable.
 * ``use_sec_disp`` : enables to use the secondary disparity map to densify the 3D points cloud.
 * ``snap_to_left_image`` : each 3D point is snapped to line of sight from left reference image (instead of using mid-point).
 This increases the coherence between several pairs if left image is the same image for all pairs.
-* ``align_with_lowres_dem``: During prepare step, a cubic splines correction is computed so as to align DSM from a pair with the initial low resolution DEM.
+* ``align_with_lowres_dem``: During prepare step, a cubic splines correction is computed so as to align :term:`DSM` from a pair with the initial low resolution DEM.
 If this mode is used, the correction estimated for each pair is applied.
 This will increases coherency between pairs and with the initial low resolution DEM.
 * ``disable_cloud_small_components_filter``: Deactivate the filtering of small 3D points groups.
 The filtered groups are composed of less than 50 points, the distance between two "linked" points is less than 3.
 * ``disable_cloud_statistical_outliers_filter``: Deactivate the statistical filtering of the 3D points.
 For this filter the examined statistic is the mean distance of each point to its 50 nearest neighbors.
 The filtered points have a mean distance superior than this statistic's mean + 5 * this statistic's standard deviation.